Add to Cart Sold Out

 When Piet Nieder co-organised a symposium at the Goethe Institute in the Ethiopian capital in March, it was the culmination of several years of work on the cultural heritage of Addis Ababa.
 The German first came to the country in 2005 as an architecture student and tourist.
 His interest was piqued.
 ‘I believe that architecture is particularly relevant in a developing country like Ethiopia, where it can still be a social game changer,’ says the 43-year-old.

 In 2012, Nieder moved to Addis Ababa as a lecturer at the local institute for Architecture (EiABC).
 As part of his doctoral thesis, he became aware of the typology at the centre of his recently published book.
-The Addis Ababa House introduces a very specific form of architecture that emerged in the Ethiopian capital after its foundation in 1886: pavilion-like buildings, made of stone, earth, and wood, characterised by expressive pinched roofs, generous verandas, and a high degree of detailing.
+The Addis Ababa House (currently no longer available in our webshop, but only through retailers) introduces a very specific form of architecture that emerged in the Ethiopian capital after its foundation in 1886: pavilion-like buildings, made of stone, earth, and wood, characterised by expressive pinched roofs, generous verandas, and a high degree of detailing.
 ‘At that time, two things came together that are reflected in the building’s design: an indigenous city foundation and a new cosmopolitan spirit, because people from all over the world moved to Addis Ababa after Ethiopia was internationally recognised as a sovereign African state.’

 Nieder conducted interviews on the ground, but he was particularly impressed by the amount of material that reached him online from Addis Ababa after an appeal via social media.
 ‘I see it as an obligation to make my findings accessible in Ethiopia, as well.’
 This, he hopes, can also help to preserve the unique heritage.
 Of the 170 buildings in the style recorded in a database, many have already been destroyed.